werf/werf/docs/pages_en/usage/cleanup/cr_cleanup.md

 werf uses the _GitLab container registry API_ or _Docker Registry API_ (depending on the GitLab version) to delete tags.

 > Privileges of the temporary CI job token (`$CI_JOB_TOKEN`) are not enough to delete tags.
 That is why the user have to create a dedicated token in the Access Token section (select the `api` in the Scope section) and perform authorization using it

-### Selectel CRaaS

-werf uses the [_Selectel CR API_](https://developers.selectel.ru/docs/selectel-cloud-platform/craas_api/) to delete tags, so you need to set either the _username/password_, _account_ and _vpc_ or _vpcID_ to clean up the container registry.

-You can use the following options (or their respective environment variables) to set the said parameters:
-- `--repo-selectel-username`
-- `--repo-selectel-password`
-- `--repo-selectel-account`
-- `--repo-selectel-vpc` or
-- `--repo-selectel-vpc-id`

-#### Known limitations

-* Sometimes, Selectel drop connection with VPC ID.
-Try to use the VPC name instead.
-* CR API has limitations, so you can not remove layers from the root of the container registry.
-* Low API rate limit.
-It can cause cleanup problems with rapid development.

 ## Container registry’s garbage collector